 Eventually, those journal entries and columns turned into a love of writing, which came in handy when I finished law school and moved to Washington, D.C., to practice law, which certainly involves its fair share of writing.

 In D.C., I met my wife, married her, and we had our children.
-We still live in Washington, where I work as an attorney.
-And in my free time, I spend time with family, hang out with friends, volunteer at my church, write, and exercise a lot.
+In my free time, I spend time with family, hang out with friends, work out, volunteer at my church, and write.

 Why I Write

 In 2010, my first child was born, and I found myself wanting to tell strangers about the lessons I was learning every day from being a dad.
 So I started blogging, and eventually, I began writing about other things God was showing me.
 Basically, I’m looking for God in the ordinary, and I pray that the folks who read my blog will find Him along with me.